 The Breakthrough Year- 1919

 The 1919 team including team manager Thad McDonnell, Coach Moran and Athletic Director "Chief" Myers.
-Fort Worth North Side players pictured are McMillin, Montgomery, Bell, Weaver, and James, along with McDonnell who decided he wasn't talented enough to play and severed as the team's manager.
+Fort Worth North Side players pictured are McMillin, Montgomery, Bell, Weaver, and James, along with McDonnell who decided he wasn't talented enough to play and served as the team's manager.

 Centre opened the year in Danville on September 27, 1919, against Hanover College, a small liberal arts school perched above the Ohio River in Southern Indiana.